Quickstart

 tab.

 NOTE: CephFS shares are available for Linux virtual machines only (via FUSE or the kernel client).
-There is no Windows driver (or a gateway) available at the moment.
+Windows is currently not supported.
 If you need more space on a Windows instance, consider attaching a volume or booting from volume instead.

 1. Obtain quota for CephFS shares